akamai/hface/docs/connections.rst

 The next example is a simple HTTP client:

 .. literalinclude:: ../examples/custom_client.py

+(The example should run as it is.
+It is available in `examples/custom_client.py <https://github.com/akamai/hface/blob/main/examples/custom_client.py>`_)

 The ``make_request()`` function send an HTTP request and waits for HTTP events with response headers and response data.